RPSGT Handbook

 Recertification

 All credential holders are expected to review our Recertification Guidelines, located in the Recertification Section of www.brpt.org.
 Recertification is required every five years in order to maintain the RPSGT credential.
 Recertification may be achieved either by accumulating 50 approved continuing education credits during the last active 5 year credential window, or by retaking and passing the RPSGT exam.
-Certification holders with more than one BRPT credential can apply the same continuing education credits toward multiple recertifications as long as the continuing education content is applicable and occurs within the required time period for recertification.
-Effective September 1st, 2015, the BRPT introduced increased Recertification fees.
-Please refer to the Recertification Guidelines for more information, www.brpt.org.
+Credential holders with more than one BRPT credential can apply the same continuing education credits toward multiple recertifications as long as the continuing education content is applicable and occurs within the required time period for recertification.
+Effective July 1, 2023, the BRPT introduced increased Recertification fees.
+Please refer to the Recertification Guidelines for more information at www.brpt.org.

 About BRPT